-But I know that not everyone likes meal planning as much as I do.
+I know that not everyone likes family menu planning as much as I do.

 I mean, they like the benefits… like saving money, saving time, and saving your sanity every day at 4 pm.

-Turns out, you can do that with monthly meal planning!
+Turns out, you can do that with monthly menu planning!

 I made a meal plan once a month for YEARS and was able to get the process down to a science, as well as get our grocery budget down to a lean $300 for four people!
 (That includes organic food, by the way!)

-I’ve taken the exact method I used for monthly meal planning and broke it down into five steps so you can get all the benefits of having a meal plan, without all the stress and fuss of meal planning every week!
+I’ve taken the exact method I used for monthly meal planning and broken it down into five steps, so you can get all the benefits of planning weekly menus, without all the stress and fuss of menu planning every week!

 The idea here is that you only have so much time to make dinner each night.
 And on some nights, you have less time.